opena11y/fae/README.md

 ### Setting up fae directories for read/write access
 * Need to create `data` directory with write permissions for `apache` user and group `root` user
 * Need to create `logs` direcotry with write permissions for `apache` user and group `root` user
+* * Note: the `www-data` user seems to be the default user Apache runs as on recent Ubuntu and Debian distros--it's not hard to change, just make sure the user that Apache runs as matches the user that owns the `data` and `logs` directories.

 ### Multiple Django Apps and mod_wsgi